shivasiddharth/GassistPi-Documentation/docs/customization.rst

 To start the interpreter::

    Hey Google, Start __Your-Desired-Language__ interpreter.

 To stop the interpreter::

    Hey Google, Stop interpreter.

-Using google cloud text to speech
+Using Google Cloud Text to Speech
 ---------------------------------

 .. note:: GOOGLE CLOUD TEXT TO SPEECH HAS A LIMITED USAGE ACCESS.
 ONCE THE QUOTA IS EXHAUSTED, THE PROJECT WILL AUTOMATICALLY SWITCH TO gTTS.